openSUSE/suse-documentation-dicts/README.md

-## Spellcheck dictionaries for SUSE documentation
+## Spell-check dictionaries for SUSE documentation

-This dictionary improves the spellchecking experience for SUSE and openSUSE documentation by providing an extra word list that can be used in addition to the regular en_US dictionary.
+The dictionaries expand spell-checking capabilities for SUSE and openSUSE documentation by incorporating extra word lists that can be used alongside the standard en_US dictionary.

 ## Installation

-You can either install the dictionaries from your distribution packages or build them manually.
+Install the dictionaries from your distribution packages or build them manually.

 ### Installing the package version of the dictionaries